 We have considered five different routes for the tropylium ion catalyzed O-H insertion of diazo compounds viz. (a) the proposed activated carbene pathway; (b) homoaromatic intermediate pathway; (c) concerted O-H insertion by the carbene; (d) protonation/nucleophilic attack on the diazoester.
 In an attempt to model the proposed activated carbene intermediate, we uncovered the homoaromatic nature of the C-bound tropylium carbene intermediate.
-This key intermediate paved the way for further exploration of decomposition of diazoesters with tropylium ion followed by an $S{\rm N}2$ attack involving the homoaromatic intermediate.
+This key intermediate paved the way for further exploration of decomposition of diazoesters with tropylium ion followed by an $S_N2$ attack involving the homoaromatic intermediate.
 The modeled reaction profile was highly energetically favorable compared to the other pathways considered based on the literature and the previously proposed mechanism.
-The model was also in good agreement with the experimental observations compared to other pathways in terms of the energy barrier at room temperature.
+The model supports the experimental observations compared to other pathways in terms of the substrate scope and the energy barrier at room temperature.